 Architectural students on a budget can also play around with SketchUp’s free web-based version.
 The basic 3D modeler lets users access user-generated and manufacturer-produced models, view 3D models on a mobile device, and import and export multiple graphic file types.
 SketchUp Free also comes with 10 GB of online storage for project sharing and collaboration.

 Best for 3D Modeling : Rhino

 Rhino (aka Rhino3D) is a 3D graphics and CAD software created in 1998 based on the non-uniform rational basis spline (NURBS) mathematical model instead of the traditional mesh-based application used in most 3D software.
 As a result, Rhino is able to produce mathematically precise representations of curves and freeform surfaces.
 We chose it as the best for 3D modeling because it has some of the most sophisticated 3D modeling capabilities of any of the software we reviewed.

 Rhino’s strength as an architectural design software solution lies in its ability to model the complex intersections of curved roofing or structures that aren’t inherently straight.
 It also makes it easy to import drawings and models so users can begin modeling without having to spend time learning about CAD.

 Rhino also offers a large database of plugins and a visual programming system to automate complex modeling and detailing operations for any project.
-Rhino designs can be exported using 3D printers or laser cutting to create real-world objects.
+Rhino designs can be exported to 3D printers and a wide array of other manufacturing techniques to create real-world objects.